-17. Arrangements during Inclement Weather
+17. Class/Examination Arrangements during Bad Weather

-17.1 Special arrangements will be made to classes and examinations if tropical cyclone warning, rainstorm warning or "Extreme Conditions" announcement is issued or about to be issued.
-Students should take note of these arrangements and look out for notices posted on eCampus or the website of the Registry during inclement weather.
+17.1 Special arrangements will be made to classes and examinations if tropical cyclone warning, rainstorm warning or "Extreme Conditions"

+announcement is issued or about to be issued by the Hong Kong Observatory.
+These special arrangements are applicable to all classes, assignments and examinations, irrespective of the formats in which they are delivered or arranged.
+Students should take note of these arrangements and look out for notices posted on eCampus or the website of the Registry, especially in times of bad weather.